SAP-samples/teched2022-IN280/exercises/ex2/ex23/readme.md

 #### Prerequisites:

-- You are in [*Integration & Exception Monitoring*](https://teched22-cloudalm-003.eu10.alm.cloud.sap/shell/run?sap-ui-app-id=com.sap.crun.imapp.ui#/Home) and have the respective default or self-managed *Cloud Integration service* `CloudIntegration-<tenant_name>_<userID>` in scope
+- You are in [*Integration & Exception Monitoring*](https://teched22-cloudalm-003.eu10.alm.cloud.sap/shell/run?sap-ui-app-id=com.sap.crun.imapp.ui#/Home) and have the respective default or self-managed *Cloud Integration service* in scope
-- *If you are performing configurations yourself:* you have activated the data collection as outlined in [Exercise 1.3](/exercises/ex1/ex13/)
+- :construction_worker: *If you are performing configurations yourself:* you have activated the data collection as outlined in [Exercise 1.3](/exercises/ex1/ex13/)

 ## Exercise steps

 Run through the steps in the given order

-1. *Click* on the *three dots* and then on *Edit Configuration* on the card of the *Cloud Integration* service you have registered
+1. *Click* on the *three dots* and then on **Edit Configuration** on the card of the *Cloud Integration* service you have registered

    <br>![](/exercises/ex1/images/IMOverviewEditConfiguration.png)